chrisglein/chrisglein.github.io/_posts/2011-03-23-lotro-revisited-part-4-systems.md

 blogger_orig_url: https://chrisglein.blogspot.com/2011/03/lotro-revisited-part-4-systems.html
 ---

-Well, this fourth part of my return to <a href="http://my.lotro.com/referral/pnb">Lord of the Rings Online</a> is maybe a bit more on the nerdy side.
-It's not about <a href="http://chrisglein.blogspot.com/2011/03/lotro-revisited-part-2-keeping-busy.html">what</a> you can do, or <a href="http://chrisglein.blogspot.com/2011/03/lotro-revisited-part-1-world.html">where</a> you do it; it's about *how* you do it.
+Well, this fourth part of my return to [Lord of the Rings Online](http://my.lotro.com/referral/pnb) is maybe a bit more on the nerdy side.
+It's not about [what]({% post_url /2011-03-18-lotro-revisited-part-2-keeping-busy %}) you can do, or [where]({% post_url /2011-03-16-lotro-revisited-part-1-world %}) you do it; it's about *how* you do it.
 The mechanics of the game.
 <!--more-->

 **Combat**